ivanrazo17/vahcinet2/README.md

    main.py

-This will create the .exe file of our application, located at dist folder.
-Then, transfer the folders: assets, config, data, model, src to dist.
+**This will create the .exe file of our application, located at dist folder.**
-(Will replace this with an MSI installer)
+**Then, transfer the folders: assets, config, data, model, src to dist(Will replace this with an MSI installer)**

 ## VAHCINET Functional Buttons: